ohyicong/recaptcha_v2_solver/README.md

 ## Updates
 [23 Sept 21] Auto detection of recaptcha.
 With this functionality, this script may work for other pages. <br>
-[28 Nov  21] Using Tor connection to randomise your IP address.
-This technique is used to bypass "Your Computer or Network May Be Sending Automated Queries."<br>
+[28 Nov  21] Using Tor connection to randomise your IP address. <br>
-It can be activated by setting "activate_tor = True". <br>
+This technique is used to bypass "Your Computer or Network May Be Sending Automated Queries."<br> It can be activated by setting "activate_tor = True". <br>
 As the Tor ip address is shared, some other users may use it for same purpose, which causes the IP address to be blacklisted.<br>
 The success rate of using this technique is about 10%.<br>